Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

 However, RTL encourages tests to mirror user behavior.
-In that case, we want to change the test to use `UserEvent` to navigate the UI and cause the state to change.
+We want to change the test to use `UserEvent` to navigate the UI and cause the state to change.

 ```dart
 import 'package:react_testing_library/react_testing_library.dart';